Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Platform/README.md

    ![Vivado Design Block Diagram](images/vivado_design_diagram.png)

-   At this stage, the Vivado block automation has added a Control, Interface & Processing System (shorten with CIPS in the future) block, AXI NOC block, AI Engine, and all supporting logic blocks to the diagram, and applied all board presets for the VCK190.
+   At this stage, the Vivado block automation has added a Control, Interface & Processing System (shorten with CIPS in the future) block, AXI NOC block, AI Engine, and all supporting logic blocks to the diagram, and applied all board presets for the VCK190 or VEK280.

+   >Note: The block design of the VEk280 is slightly different from that of the VCK190.
+While the VCK190 incorporates one DDR4 and one LPDDR4, the VEK280 elevates its performance with the inclusion of two LPDDR4s.

 4. Generate Block Diagram